Addison Baker: Early military service

 Baker enlisted in the Army Air Corps on January 17, 1929, and graduated from the Air Corps Training Center on February 28, 1931.
 He was commissioned a second lieutenant in the Officers' Reserve Corps on February 27, 1931.
 On July 6, 1934, he was commissioned in the Michigan National Guard, serving until October 5, 1935.
 He later transferred to the Ohio National Guard, and was commissioned in the 112th Observation Squadron on April 15, 1936.
 He was inducted into federal service on 25 November 1940.
+In early 1942, he was reassigned to the newly-activated 93rd Bombardment Group.

 Final mission

-On August 1, 1943, the 93d Bomb Group, one of three from the Eighth Air Force sent to the Ninth Air Force especially for this mission, took to the air at Benghazi, Libya.
+On August 1, 1943, the 93rd Bombardment Group, one of three group from the Eighth Air Force sent to the Ninth Air Force especially for this mission, took to the air at Benghazi, Libya.
 Piloting Hell's Wench, a B-24 Liberator (Serial 42-40994), Baker led the 93rd as the second formation in the five-group mission of 177 aircraft.
 Co-piloting the aircraft was a volunteer and former member of the 93d, Major John L. Jerstad.

 En route the aircraft carrying the mission navigator crashed at sea.
 As a result, when the force reached the target area, the lead group turned at the wrong point and flew towards Bucharest.
 Baker attempted to warn the mission commander of this error, but when that failed, led the remainder of the force to the correct turning point.

-Although Hell's Wench was in flames and had been seriously damaged by German anti-aircraft guns, Baker maintained formation and bombed his target.
+Although Hell's Wench had been seriously damaged by German anti-aircraft guns and was on fire, Baker maintained formation and bombed his target.
 Subsequently, Baker broke formation to avoid a mid-air collision with bombers from the lead group, now arriving in the target area from the opposite direction.
-He attempted to gain altitude so that his crew could escape by parachute, but despite his efforts, Hell's Wench crashed and exploded, killing Baker and the other nine airmen aboard.
+He attempted to gain altitude so that his crew could escape from the doomed aircraft by parachute, but despite his efforts, Hell's Wench crashed and exploded, killing Baker and the other nine airmen aboard.

 His body was initially not identified after being recovered by the Romanians, and he was buried as an unknown American in the Hero Section of the Civilian and Military Cemetery at Ploieşti.
 After the war, the American Graves Registration Committee attempted to identify as many of the unknowns from the Ploieşti mission as possible, but Baker's remains were among those that were still unidentifiable with the forensics technology of the 1940s.
 He was memorialized on the Tablets of the Missing at the Florence American Cemetery and Memorial, in Florence, Italy.
 On April 13, 2022, the U.S. government's Defense POW/MIA Accounting Agency announced that Baker's remains had been identified on April 8, 2022 using modern forensics techniques.
 A rosette will be placed next to his name on the Tablets of the Missing to denote that he has been accounted for.

-U.S. Army Air Forces Lt.
-Col. Addison E. Baker, who earned the Medal of Honor posthumously, was laid to rest at Arlington National Cemetery on September 14, 2022.
+Baker was laid to rest at Arlington National Cemetery on September 14, 2022.